HiFi-Human/DynGsplat-unity/README.md

 For each block, we learn RGB and SH codebooks via vector quantization and obtain indices.
 Using the first frame’s indices as the baseline, later frames store only sparse differences as (index, value) pairs.

+For more detail, please refer to [DualGS Paper Section 4 COMPRESSION](https://arxiv.org/pdf/2409.08353).
 ```shell
 python compress.py \
   --data_path <path to ply path> \